Chart Color Schemes

 Health performance in Moruya is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Moruya faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover is low, at approximately 47% (around 2,051 people), compared to the national average of 55.3%.
+Private health cover is low at approximately 47%, covering about 2,022 people, compared to the national average of 55.7%.

-The most prevalent medical conditions are arthritis (affecting 13.0% of residents) and mental health issues (9.1%).
-Conversely, 57.8% of residents report no medical ailments, slightly lower than the Rest of NSW's 59.6%.
-Moruya has a senior population of 29.6%, comprising around 1,293 people, which is lower than the Rest of NSW's 31.7%.
-Despite this, health outcomes among seniors in Moruya are better than those of the general population.
+The most prevalent medical conditions are arthritis (13.0%) and mental health issues (9.1%).
+Meanwhile, 57.8% report no medical ailments, slightly lower than Rest of NSW's 59.6%.
+Moruya has 29.6% residents aged 65 and over (1,274 people), lower than the 31.7% in Rest of NSW.
+Despite this, health outcomes among seniors are challenging but better than those for the general population.

 Frequently Asked Questions - Health